exponential-io/android-recyclerview-draft-01/README.md

-# android-recyclerview
+# Android RecyclerView

-Learn the Android RecyclerView
+Example project to learn the Android RecyclerView.

+-